codiemaureen/IdealMobileDetailing/README.md

 ## Description

-    				<p>Ideal Mobile Detailing is a local Mobile Detailing business that would like a website for their customers to access the
+Ideal Mobile Detailing is a local Mobile Detailing business that would like a website for their customers to access the following information
-    				following information</p>

-    					 * Services Offered
+- Services Offered
-    						* Prices for each Service
+- Prices for each Service
-    						* Customer Reviews
+- Customer Reviews
-    						* Scheduling Options
+- Scheduling Options
-    						* Contact Form
+- Contact Form
-    						* Payment Platform
+- Payment Platform

 ## Table of Contents